 Steve Weaver joined the board late in 2015.
 He has lived at Loon Lake in 1973.
 His wife Linda joined him here in 1985.
 Steve retired from the State of Indiana in September 2014 after 38 years of service.
 His wife works for the Whitely County Work Release center.
 They have 3 sons and 12 grand children, the oldest being twins.
 Steve enjoys gardening and landscaping while Linda works on her plants.
 They love being on the lake in their pontoon.
 Linda lived in Fort Wayne for many years, but has found the friendliness of lake residents to be very upbeat and helpful.
 Steve has been a long time golfer and has gotten Linda to join him on the links last year.
 She is determined to beat him this year!
 Both the Weavers are BIG Ohio State fans and attend several games each year.

 Lindsay and her husband Ted lived in Ossian, IN before purchasing their lake home in 2014.
 They looked at 27 houses before they found their ideal home at the corner of Brown and Sycamore.
 "Growing up I loved boating and dreamed of living on a lake.
 I feel so lucky to live on Loon Lake, with it's amazing community of neighbors and abundance of fun activities."
 Lindsay enjoys entertaining and spending time with friends, family and neighbors.
-She loves being artsy and she hosts a Pinterest party once a month with friends and neighbors to try new projects and recipes.
+She loves being artsy and she hosts parties with friends and neighbors to try new projects and recipes.
 She gets creative at work too, as the Marketing Director for a small credit union in Fort Wayne.